-You can find State approved vendors in your area at the following site: [https://fleet.utah.gov/driver-mobile-site/] - for QR code see 3.17 on page 156.
-Then click on Maintenance and Repair.
+For information about vehicle maintenance please go to the following site: https://ffsl.link/fleet-maintenance - for QR code see 3.17 on page 168.

 A phone call for routine maintenance is not required.
 However, you are always encouraged to call Fleet's Service Center, (855) FLT-UTAH (358-8824) for towing or prior to taking your vehicle in for any unscheduled service to discuss problems or concerns that you may have with your vehicle.